jonathanpalma/cdmx-buildathon/cdmx-buildathon-app/QUICKSTART.md

-# CloseLoop - Quick Start Guide
+# OneVoice - Quick Start Guide

-Get up and running with CloseLoop in under 2 minutes!
+Get up and running with OneVoice in under 2 minutes!

 ## ⚡ Quick Start